-Summer I Credits

-B233 Health and Wellness
+B233 Health and Wellness 4

-B244/B245 Comprehensive Health Assessmen ıt 4
+B244/B245 Comprehensive Health Assessment

-Total Credits 8

-Summer II Credits

-B232 Introduction to the Discipline of Nursin g3
+B232 Introduction to the Discipline of Nursing

-B248/B249 Science and Technology of Nursin ıg .
+B248/B249 Science and Technology of Nursing g .
 4

-Total Credits 7
+Total Credits 15

-Fall Semester Credits
+Semester II Credits

 H351/H352 Alterations in Neuro-

 Psychological Health 5

 H353/H354 Alterations in Health I 5

-S474 Applied Health-Care Ethics 3
+S474 Applied Health-Care Ethics

 Total Credits 13

-Spring Semester Credits
+Credits

-H361/H362 Alterations in Health II 5
+H361/H362 Alterations in Health II

-H363/H364 The Developing Family and Child 7
+H363/H364 The Developing Family and Child.
+7

 H365 Nursing Research 3

 Total Credits 15

-Summer I Credits
+Semester IV Credits

 S472/S473 Health of the Community 5

-Total Credits 5

-Summer II Credits

-Summer II S470/S471 Restorative Health Total Credits 5
+S470/S471 Restorative Health 5

-Total Credits - 5
+Total Credits 10

-Fall Semester Credits
+Semester V Credits

-S481/S482 Nursing Management
+S481/S482 Nursing Management 5

 S483 Clinical Nursing Practice Capstone

 S484 Research Utilization Seminar 1

-S485 Professional Growth and Empowerment 3
+S485 Professional Growth and Empowerment.
+3

 Total Credits 12

-R.N. to B.S.N.
-Mobility Option
+R.N.-B.S.N.
+Track

-This program option is offered on the IUPUI campus.
-Registered nurses seeking admission to the Indiana University School of Nursing must apply to the IUPUI Office of Admissions, and may apply to the program anytime throughout the academic year.
+This program option is offered on the IUPUI campus for nurses holding an associate degree or diploma in nursing from an accredited nursing program.
+Registered nurses seeking admission to the Indiana University School of Nursing must apply to the IUPUI Office of Admissions and may apply to the program anytime throughout the academic year.
 Students who have previously attended an IU campus or who are graduates of the associate program at IU should contact the nursing academic counselor.
 Unless otherwise specified, all School of Nursing policies pertinent to B.S.N. program majors also apply to registered nurse undergraduate students.

 Students who have attended another college or university must forward an official transcript to the IUPUI Office of Admissions.
 The Office of Admissions will then generate a credit transfer report (CTR) listing transferable credit.
 Upon receipt of the CTR, the student should contact the nursing academic counselor at IUPUI who will review the CTR, identify course work to be completed, and explain the process for achieving advanced standing with credit.
 Credit will be awarded for relevant courses completed at other accredited institutions of higher learning.
-Students are eligible to enroll in courses upon (1) receiving notification from the Office of Admissions that they have been admitted, (2)

-verification of a registered nurse license in Indiana, and (3) attainment of a minimum cumulative grade point average (GPA) of 2.5 on a 4.0 scale in all work attempted.
+Students are eligible to enroll in courses upon (1) receiving notification from the Office of Admissions that they have been admitted, (2) verification of a registered nurse license in Indiana, and (3) attainment of a minimum cumulative grade point average (GPA) of 2.5 on a 4.0 scale in all work attempted.